readikus/software-culture/README.md

 # Meetings

+## Webcam on

+Having the camera on allows a much closer connection.
+Whilst not essential, it generally gives a more "connnected" experience.

 ## Give credit and encouragement first

 When someone demos work, they have put effort into it and tried to deliver useful work.
 It creates a context of negativity if the first comments after their demo is to pick a fault.